As an organisation we’ve made great strides forward, and are acknowledged as a leading-edge employer when it comes to LGBT+ equality.

 Our LGBT+ colleague network, Rainbow, plays a pivotal role in our approach, and with over 5,000 members and supporters, is one of the largest networks of its kind in the UK.
-For 10 years Rainbow has been committed to connecting, developing and supporting our LGBT+ colleagues across the Group.
+For over 10 years now, Rainbow has been committed to connecting, developing and supporting our LGBT+ colleagues across the Group.
 Rainbow was named a highly commended network by Stonewall in 2019.

-Rainbow has an active Twitter following @LBGRainbow.
+Rainbow also has an active Twitter following @LBGRainbow.

 LGBT+ and Ally Role Models